Divorce comes with a whole slew of problems to solve: Who stays in the house? Who keeps the car? And of course, who gets the dog?

 A 2014 survey conducted by the American Academy of Matrimonial Lawyers found a 22% increase in pet custody hearings in divorce court, which shows how important (and heated) this issue is.
 But if you find yourself in the unfortunate position of dissolving a marriage, you don’t have to take it to court.
 Having a signed and notarized pet agreement in place early on in a marriage can help prevent bitter custody battles and heartache in the unfortunate event of divorce.

 Nobody gets married thinking they’ll one day divorce, and it can be uncomfortable and sad to broach the subject of what to do about the dog if your marriage doesn’t last.
 But having that awkward conversation early on will minimize heartbreak down the line.
 Think of it as planning for an emergency that will hopefully never occur: You have a fire escape plan and an earthquake preparedness kit, so why not be prepared in case of divorce, too?

-There are several points to consider when making a divorce plan for your dog:
+There are several points to consider when making a divorce plan for the family dog:

 - Which spouse works longer hours than the other, or travels more often?